oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 ### End-to-End Testing Support

-Oppia Android's current testing corpus includes unit tests using the Robolectric testing framework & integration tests using the Espresso testing framework (to ensure that the app operates as expected on real Android).
+Oppia Android's current testing corpus includes unit tests using the Robolectric testing framework & integration tests using the Espresso testing framework (to ensure that the app operates as expected in a real Android environment).
 The current tests have a few limitations: they do not correctly facilitate cross-activity navigation flows which actual users will be triggering, and they do not verify that the app can interact with Oppia's backend correctly.

 To prepare for the global launch of the app, we need end-to-end tests that: